Communication at Glyne Gap School

 The development of every pupil’s communication is planned and assessed according to their individual needs 3 times a year.
 Incisively relevant communication goals are set by the Class Teacher, Communication Team Leader and other professionals are invited to contribute, if known to the pupil.

-Click here to see our Communication & Language Policy
+Click here to see our Communication and Language Policy